 One of the more significant realizations I had regarding different revenue models is how they simply consist of a combined set of various transaction types.
 When we consider these transactions individually, they’re fairly straightforward.

-Ultimately, your business needs to get paid - unless you’re Twitter - and the primary differences between revenue models comes from the details behind how, when and why each transaction takes place.
+Ultimately, businesses need to get paid and the primary differences between revenue models comes from how, when and why each transaction takes place.

 How is the transaction structured?
 Is it a flat rate, based on a percentage of volume, or something else?